-Consider the following while analyzing your target group and their demographic & psychographic characteristics:
+Consider the following while analyzing:

-Consider not only who has a need for your service/product, but also who is most likely to buy it.

-What influences them?
-What trends do they follow?

-How does your service/product fit into their lifestyle?

-What features of your service/product are most appealing to your target?
-How often, at what interval, and when will they use your services?
+- Consider not only who has a need for your service/product, but also who is most likely to buy it. - What influences them?
+What trends do they follow? - How does your service/product fit into their lifestyle? - What features of your service/product are most appealing to your target?